The Top 5 Halloween Hazards for Dogs · Kinship

 When to DIY your dog’s Halloween costume or dye their fur — and when to leave it to the pros.

-5. Door dangers
+Door dangers

 In a worst case scenario, you want to always make sure your dog has proper identification.
-If they escape and become lost, a collar and tags or dog license — better yet, a microchip — can be a lifesaver, increasing the chances that they will be returned to you.
+If they escape and become lost, a collar and tags or dog license — or better yet, a microchip — can be a true lifesaver, greatly increasing the chances that they will be returned to you.
 Make sure your pet’s microchip is registered in the system and your contact information is up to date.
 If you are unsure whether your pet’s microchip is active and properly registered, you can ask your veterinarian to scan them.

 Consider your pet’s emotional well-being on Halloween